Application Deadline: January 15, 2014

 A Rich Variety of Forms, Modes and Genres

-In addition to Story Workshop© core courses, students have considerable freedom to choose from the largest selection of specialty writing classes of any graduate program in the county, such as: young adult fiction, science fiction, historical fiction, creative nonfiction, and playwriting.
+In addition to Story Workshop© core courses, students have considerable freedom to choose from the largest selection of specialty writing classes of any graduate program in the country, such as: young adult fiction, science fiction, historical fiction, creative nonfiction, and playwriting.
 Students also benefit from the opportunity to work with a faculty of professional writers who are actively engaged in creating novels, short stories, plays, prose, and various types of genre fiction.
 This exposure to a rich variety of forms, modes, and genres is reflected in the diversity of writing produced by Columbia students.

 There are numerous opportunities for students to publish their work in Columbia's award-winning journals.
-Hair Trigger, the Fiction Department’s annual anthology, has won first-place prizes from three national student publication competitions and student contributors have won a record-breaking 60 individual awards for excellence from the Columbia University Scholastic Press Association.
+Hair Trigger, the Creative Writing Department's annual fiction anthology, has won first-place prizes from three national student publication competitions and student contributors have won a record-breaking 60 individual awards for excellence from the Columbia University Scholastic Press Association.
 The department also sponsors two other nationally distributed publications: Spec-Lit, a science fiction journal, and F Magazine, a journal devoted primarily to novels in progress.
 These publications empower students to find their own voices, give them a vehicle through which to showcase their writing to a wider audience, and expose them to the workings of a professional literary environment.

 students regularly intersect with the local, national, and international literary communities